garrandall/popular-music-data/tracks/love-like-this-natasha-bedingfield-sean-kingston.md

 Swinging in your backyard
 All the things that we used to do
 We were cool back in high school
-Ooh, I really liked you
+Oh I really liked you
 Must've been your attitude